Successful treatment of radiation-induced vaginal soft tissue radionecrosis with HBO2 | Canada Hyperbarics Skip to main content

 What This Means for Canadian Patients

 This research suggests that hyperbaric oxygen therapy could be a beneficial treatment option for Canadian women experiencing vaginal soft tissue necrosis due to pelvic radiation therapy.
 It offers potential relief from debilitating symptoms like pelvic pain and vaginal bleeding, which could significantly improve their quality of life.
-This is relevant as delayed radiation injury is a Health Canada-recognized indication for HBOT.
+This is relevant as delayed radiation injury is a Health Canada-recognised indication for HBOT.

 Canadian Relevance